danielhp/AndroidTonemapIssue/README.md

 ===================================

 This sample app is based in the Camera2Basic sample.
 It has been made to demonstrate a problem when using a TonemapCurve with the Camera2 API.
+UPDATE: This issue was solved on Android 11.

 Introduction
 ------------